aquasecurity/tracee/docs/docs/policies/rules.md

 **[A behavioural Signature](../events/builtin/signatures.md)**

-To specified one of the behavioral signatures as event, simply provide the name of the signature in the YAML manifest of the Tracee Policy:
+To specify one of the behavioral signatures as an event,

 ```bash
 spec: